bseverns/bseverns.github.io/research/mn42-latency-lab.md

 **Draft in progress:** the analyzer is already spitting out per-run CSV/JSON, but the production plot + annotated table need a pass before I lock them in.
 If you need numbers today, clone the repo and run the command in the method doc—it will print the same stats that will show up here.

 ### Interpretation
 - **Coming soon:** expect callouts on how the tuned buffer should drop round-trip from the mid-teens (ms) into single digits, plus a glance at return amplitude so we can talk about gain staging.
-Until then, the method notebook includes interpretive notes for reviewers who want to peek behind the curtain once the board in manufactured and in hand.
+Until then, the method notebook includes interpretive notes for reviewers who want to peek behind the curtain once the board is manufactured/delivered and on the bench with physical QA checks completed.

 ## Notes for class
 - **Prompts:** Map a control to a synth parameter, record the felt latency, then verify the number via the script so we can argue about perception vs. measurement over email.